robyftp/Tree/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## How does Darth Vader like his toast?
+On the dark side.